aatishb/indiatestpositivitydata/README.md

 ## Manual Data Updates

-The following steps were taken to clean the daily data in [districtdata.csv](https://github.com/aatishb/indiatestpositivitydata/blob/main/data.csv)
+The following steps were taken to clean the daily data in [districtdata.csv](https://github.com/aatishb/indiatestpositivitydata/blob/main/districtdata.csv)

 - 2021-05-13: Renamed misnamed state 'A' to 'Tamil Nadu'

-## Known Data Issues
+## Known Data Issues & Format Changes

-The Ministry of Health data does not currently include district-level data for Telangana.
+Prior to May 26th, the Ministry of Health data did not include district-level data for Telangana.
 This data can be found on the Telangana Department of Health [Media Bulletins](https://covid19.telangana.gov.in/announcements/media-bulletins/).

+On May 26th, the Ministry of Health  changed their data format to include data from all districts (i.e. not just districts with > 10% positivity).
+We have updated our script to parse this new data format.